Tearful Murray: Australian Open could be his last tournament

-A tearful Andy Murray says the Australian Open could be his last tournament because of the hip injury that has derailed his career.
+Andy Murray is still hoping to make it to one more Wimbledon tournament before his problematic hip forces him into retirement.
+For now, he's only committing to the Australian Open.

-The 31-year-old Murray said he trained in the off-season with the main goal of making one last run at Wimbledon, where he ended the 77-year drought for British men, but now wasn't sure he'd make it.
+In an emotional news conference Friday, when a tearful Murray had to leave the room shortly after his first attempt to get it started, and needed to pause several times to compose himself once it had resumed, he confirmed he'd play his first-round match at the Australian Open next week but wasn't sure how much longer he could continue beyond that.

-In an emotional news conference at Melbourne Park on Friday, when he had to leave the room shortly after his first attempt to get it started, and needed to pause several times to compose himself after returning, Murray said he wasn't sure how much longer he could play.
+The 31-year-old Murray said he trained in the off-season with the main goal of making one last run at Wimbledon, where he ended the 77-year drought for British men with his title in 2013, but now wasn't sure he'd make it that far after doing everything he could to deal with the pain over the last 20 months.

 Digital Access For Only $0.99